 Higher education in Sweden is financed largely by tax revenue.
 Tuition fees are fully subsidised for students from Sweden, the EU/EEA area* and Switzerland.
 Students from outside the EU/EEA and Switzerland pay tuition fees, but scholarship programmes that cover tuition and living costs are available for a number of non-EU countries.

-To enable students who cannot pay tuition fees to study in Sweden, the Government has allocated resources for two scholarship programmes.
+To enable students who can’t pay tuition fees to study in Sweden, the Swedish government has allocated resources for two scholarship programmes.

 The first programme awards grants through the Swedish Institute and totals SEK 100 million a year.
 This programme is aimed at highly qualified students from development countries and is designed to cover living costs and tuition fees.